shellphish/ictf-website/index.md

 iCTF 2021
 ---------

-The iCTF 2021 is scheduled on October 15, 2021 from 10am Pacific Time to 7pm Pacific Time.
+The iCTF 2021 is scheduled on December 3, 2021 from 10am Pacific Time to 7pm Pacific Time.
 Stay tuned for updates and registration information.

 Overview